lokalise/i18n-ally-jetbrains-docs/source-code/react-jsx-tsx.md

 %}

-# Configure hardcoded strings extraction from Vue templates
+# Configure hardcoded strings extraction from React (JSX/TSX) templates

 The plugin should automatically configure itself for project with dependencies on `react-i18next`, but adjustments could be needed for custom setup.